 Another reason that we recommend getting a monitoring plan is cellular backup.
 SimpliSafe systems rely on Wi-Fi to send alerts, but with a plan, it gains access to cellular networks that it can use as backup to generate alerts when Wi-Fi or internet is down.
 This is a great backup measure.

 If you have SimpliSafe cameras, they won’t record if you’re on the Standard plan, but you can check on the cameras by streaming live footage to your smartphone.
-Of course, for seniors who need a little bit more monitoring, you can upgrade to the $27.99 Interactive plan to store recordings or buy a separate cloud recording plan for the cameras.
+Of course, for seniors who need a little bit more monitoring, you can upgrade to the $29.99 Fast Protect plan to store recordings or buy a separate cloud recording plan starting at $4.99 per camera per month.

 Setup and Operation